PicoPlanetDev/Target-Analysis/README.md

 If you are unsure what settings to change or cannot make Target Analysis work properly, please email Sigmond at picoplanetdev@gmail.com or skukla61@mtlstudents.net, making sure to include screenshots of the issue.

+**Tuning overview**

+To tune the target analysis software, open the settings menu by pressing File -> Settings.
+Then, select the tab that corresponds with the target that you are trying to tune (NRA A-17 or NRA/USAS-50).

+Settings with the DPI 1 notation correspond with the 300dpi scanner setting.
+Settings with the DPI 2 notation correspond with the 600dpi setting.
+These are not linked, but I reccomend only changing settings that correspond with your active DPI (at the top of the settings menu).

+**These settings affect the ring detection on each bull**
+- Kernel Size: Affects the blur kernel used on the grayscale bull image to smooth it and remove some high-frequency noise.
+Higher values result in a stronger blur.
+Because the blur kernel is 2D, this value is passed for both kernel dimensions.
+- Param 1: Affects the sensitivity of the Hough Circles detector.
+Higher values result in stronger edges being detected.
+If this is set too high, no circles will be detected.
+If it is set too low, more circles will be detected including false cicles.
+Aim for only one circle to be detected when tuning this parameter.
+See this StackExchange answer for more details: https://dsp.stackexchange.com/a/22649
+- Param 2: Affects the number of points that must be detected on one circle for it to be used.
+Higher values result in stronger circles being detected.
+If this is set too high, no circles will be detected.
+If it is set too low, more circles will be detected including false cicles.
+Aim for only one circle to be detected when tuning this parameter.
+See this StackExchange answer for more details: https://dsp.stackexchange.com/a/22649
+- Min Circle Radius: Any circles detected by Hough Circles will be discarded if they are smaller than this radius.
+**These settings affect the bullet hole detection**
+- Thresh Min: The bullet hole detection system applies a threshold to the image, making it black if below this value or white if above this value and below the max value.
+This is to make contours more apparent to the contour detector.
+Range from 0 to 255.
+- Thresh Max: This is the max value that the threshold uses.
+Not reccomended to change this.
+- Morphology Opening Kernel Size: An opening morphology filter is applied to the black and white image to reduce noise.
+This process erodes the image (making white areas smaller), then dilates the image (making white areas larger).
+Small dots of noise are removed in the erosion and never appear in the dilation, but larger areas remain unchanged by the filter.
+This kernal size affects the number of pixels that are counted when performing these operations.
+Similar to the blur kernal size, this value is applied to both axes.
+- Min cnt area: This defines the minimum area of a detected contour for it to be kept.
+- Max cnt area: This defines the maximum area of a detected contour for it to be kept.
+- Max hole radius: If a contour is detected, and it passes the min/max area filter, and its size is smaller than this radius, it is counted as a bullet hole and scored.

 ### Folder structure
 ```Target-Analysis
 ├───assets